What Is a Tummy Tuck?

 - Men and women who have undergone massive weight loss, which has resulted in deflation of the skin of the trunk and extremities.
 Large areas of excess skin can result around the trunk, abdomen, thighs, and arms.

 How Is the Tummy Tuck Procedure Performed?

 The full abdominoplasty procedure takes approximately 2 to 3 hours depending on the extent of the procedure.
 If liposuction is performed in conjunction with abdominoplasty, this will add more time to the length of the procedure.
-Dr. Neil J. Zemmel makes every effort to place the incision in the most hidden areas possible.
-For a full abdominoplasty, Dr. Zemmel will place the incision on your lower abdomen just above the pubic area.
+Dr. Neil J. Zemmel and Dr. Karishma Reddy make every effort to place the incision in the most hidden areas possible.
+For a full abdominoplasty, our surgeons will place the incision on your lower abdomen just above the pubic area.
 This location will likely allow the scar to be hidden under a bikini bottom or under revealing underwear in many patients.
 The tummy tuck incision will be placed below any prior c-section scar so the c-section scar will be removed.

 The skin is then lifted from the upper abdomen to expose the muscles underneath.
 This will display the vertical muscles of your abdominal wall, called the rectus abdominis muscles.
-Dr. Zemmel will then tighten your abdominal wall by pulling the muscles close together and stitching them into a new position.
+Your surgeon will then tighten your abdominal wall by pulling the muscles close together and stitching them into a new position.
 This provides a firmer abdominal wall and narrows the waistline.
 The remaining muscles of the abdominal wall and any oblique laxity will also be tightened.